find your perfect postgrad program

 MSc in Financial Technology with Data Science – University of Bristol

-What You Will Study: This MSc at the University of Bristol takes one year with full-time study and two years of part-time study.
-Modules include Data Analytics, Artificial Intelligence, and Internet Economics and Financial Technology.
+What you will study: The MSc in Financial Technology with Data Science at the University of Bristol takes one year with full-time study and two or three years of part-time study.
+Compulsory modules include Large-Scale Data Engineering; Introduction to AI and Data Analytics; and Financial Technology.

-MSc in FinTech and Financial Markets – University of Nottingham
+MSc in FinTech and Financial Markets – Nottingham Trent University

 Related articles